BPM editor

 The BPM Editor addon provides some templates to create new workflows, these templates depend on the process type selected when you are adding a new business process.
 Nowadays there are the following templates available:

-You can find additional information by visiting Process types chapter or visiting a specific process type:
+You can find additional information by visiting Process types chapter.

 Once a workflow is published with the proper configuration, the users with the correct permissions could start, approve or observe the workflow from the "My Request" option.
-You can find more información on My Request page
+You can find more información on My Requests page.

 A workflow could be updated with a new version.
 Processes started with the previous version, will be performed with the previous definition (previous version).
-And processes start with the new version, which will be performed with the new version.
+And the processes those start with the new version will be performed with the new version.

-We will use two concepts to explain that process, identity, and end-user.
+We will use two concepts to explain the process: identity, and end-user.
 Identity will be the identity or user that will be created, updated, or deleted in Soffid Console.
 The end-user is referred to an user of Soffid that will request processes using the self-service portal.

 Screen overview